adrybakov/wulfric/docs/source/user-guide/module/index.rst

 Data structure and import
 *************************

-WULFRIC is a collection of classes and functions.
+Wulfric is a collection of classes and functions.
 For the technical reference of each element, please refer to the :ref:`api`.

 All public classes and functions methods are exposed to the main entry